In the realm of environmental projects, the right machinery isn't merely a matter of convenience.…

 Our buggies are buoyant, so the danger of slipping into a bog or bottomless marsh is nonexistent.
 Their ability to float comes in handy for crossing waterways or transporting down rivers.
 Our machines float with 20 percent or more freeboard.

-Stan’s marsh buggies have extremely strong drawbar pulling capabilities.
+Stan’s marsh buggy excavators have extremely strong drawbar pulling capabilities.
 The tracking system is a high torque system; navigating inland waterways is usually not a problem

 Our amphibious equipment is hydraulically driven.
 The travel circuits of the excavators power the undercarriages.
 Some of our machines have their own engines to power the hydraulic drive systems.